ryandancy/xml-persistence/README.md

 * `name` gives the name of the top-level tag
 * `idField`, which gives the name of a field in the class holding a unique ID whose `toString()` method will be used to identify the element in the top-level list.
+The field must be a primitive, or must have a `fromString(String)` static method or a single String-argument constructor.

 `toplevel=true` should be used when it is expected that the same object will be serialized multiple times; otherwise, multiple identical objects will be re-generated instead.